scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

  print "pefc=",pefc

-This does indeed compute pefc= [ 1.00+0.j -1.05+0.j], matching the paper.
+The code does indeed compute pefc= [ 1.00 -1.05], matching the paper.

 The steps to initialize python, compute a synthetic, estimate prediction filters (pef's) have been computed (at least for one frequency).
-The next step is to fit the data with a line combination of 1/pefa and 1/pefc.
+The next step is to fit the data with a linear combination of 1/pefa and 1/pefc.
 The paper observes "The structure of [pef]a implies that the noise event does not change from one trace to the next in the bandwidth.
 Its pattern is therefore the N-dimensional vector (1, ..., 1).
 The structure of [pef]c implies that the pattern of the signal event ... displays ... an amplitude that increases by 1.05 from trace to trace.
 The N-dimensional vector that characterizes this pattern is [1, 1.05 ,..., 1.05**(N–1)].
 At this stage the input gather d can be seen as a linear combination of the two patterns.
 The coefficients of this linear combination, the waveforms of the two events, can be easily found using the least squares method."
+The "pattern" can be computed using the recursive filter option in scipy.lfilter.
+The series computed by recursive filtering will be zeroed (other than the initial 1) when the prediction error filter is applied.
 The code to compute these "patterns" and the coefficients is:

 .. code-block:: python